I sometimes reflect on what I’m grateful for. And not just on Thanksgiving.

-Number one for me was the fact that I’m still alive.
+Number one for me is the fact that I’m still alive.
 I’ve sidestepped death a few times in my life.
-Plus, the lives of several dozen of my friends have already ended: but I’m still here, greeting each new day with genuine appreciation.
+Plus, the lives of several dozen of my friends have already ended.
+But I’m still here, greeting each new day with genuine appreciation.

-I also reflected on the opposite of thankfulness and appreciation.
+I also reflect on the opposite of thankfulness and appreciation.
 I’m talking about taking things for granted.
-I thought about things that are precious to me but I rarely notice or appreciate their preciousness.
-Such as the individual sparrows, finches, and other birds that come to our feeders this time of year.
+There are things that are precious to me but I rarely notice or appreciate their preciousness.
+Such as the individual sparrows, finches, and other birds that come to our feeders during certain times of the year.
 One morning I went to the back porch to mount the feeders (we take them in at night because of the racoons), and a house finch landed on the tray feeder as I put it up, a mere one foot from my head.
 We exchanged looks up close, but it didn’t fly away.
 I felt a rush of wonder–the opposite of taking something for granted.
-I saw the bird as a living being, who is struggling to make it through the day, just as I do.
+I saw the bird as a living being who is struggling to make it through the day, just as I do.

 I began to make a mental list of things I take for granted, such as the wooded area behind our house.
 I have glanced at the scene many times without noticing the individual trees.
 I was shocked to admit to myself that I have even taken certain people for granted.
 Some of these people are members of my family.
 I had never considered that I was capable of doing such a thing, but there it was.